-This has been a busy month for math in my classroom!
-In this blog post, I want to share a favorite learning tool that can really be used with a variety of subjects - anchor charts.
-We've been making and using them during our daily math meeting.
+We’ve been making and using anchor charts during our daily math workshop meeting.
 The kids help decide what to include and I do the writing on big chart paper.
 They are a great way to document student learning and serve as visual prompts that my students can refer to during their independent work.

+First, let’s look at some of the math anchor charts my students have helped create.
 In 3rd grade, we are working on multiplication right now.
-These anchor charts show the different ways they can model and solve multiplication problems - important information they need to be successful with our new learning.
+These anchor charts show the different ways they can model and solve multiplication problems – important information they need to be successful with our new learning.

 I have found that one of the benefits of anchor charts is that they actually help with classroom management.
 They increase student engagement because students always have somewhere to look for help.